yibo-geomatique/dashboard/Processes/ process_building_change_surlevation.md

 # process_building_change_surlevation
 ## Input Sources
 The core input for this analysis is the DAU dataset (Déclarations d’Autorisation d’Urbanisme), an administrative open dataset maintained by the French Ministry of Ecological Transition.
 It contains detailed records of urban development authorizations across France, including:

 •	Location-based fields (e.g., street number, type, name, postal code).

+• Time-related fields, such as the date of submission and the date of approval of the authorization.

 •	Project type indicators, including “Indicateur de surélévation” for upward extensions.